SymfonyCasts/netgen-layouts/sfcasts/contentful.md

 ## Installing the Contentful Bundle

-Spin over your terminal and run:
+Spin over to your terminal and run:

 ```terminal
 composer require netgen/layouts-contentful -W